 Turtles and other seasonally migrating large predators may prey on young rapa whelks.
 Once rapa whelks reach their adult size, they likely do not have any predators in the Bay.

 During warmer months, rapa whelks lay groups of egg cases attached to rocks and other hard surfaces.
 Rapa whelk egg cases look like small mats of yellow shag carpet.
 Each egg case is approximately 2 inches tall and one-quarter of an inch thick.
-In approximately 18-26 days, tiny free-swimming larvae hatch from a small hole at the top of each egg case.
+In approximately 18 to 26 days, tiny, free-swimming larvae hatch from a small hole at the top of each egg case.
 After 4 to 6 weeks, larvae settle to the bottom and eventually grow into hard-shelled adults.
 Young grow rapidly during their first year and can reproduce by their second year.
 Rapa whelks can live longer than 10 years.